pirafrank/Jekyll-Blue/README.md

 - Completely redesigned home page
 - Full-width navbar
-- Dedicated page for all blog posts
-  - Sort posts by date or by category
+- Website search
+  - Powered by duckduckgo, so you don't have to worry about being tracked
 - Automatic urls creation with redirect to enabled social networks
   - e.g. yourwebsite.com/twitter automatically redirects to your twitter account, yourwebsite.com/facebook to your facebook profile, and so on.
 Just you set up your social networks in _config.yml file
+- Choose whether to display or not page titles on a per-page basis.
 - Email obfuscation, so you don't get spam (yay!).
   - *BONUS:* your email is displayed correctly
   - ```mailto``` link works
   - mobile is supported
   - ..and it's easy to use, too.
 Please read how to use it below.
+- Dedicated page for all blog posts
+  - Sort posts by date or by category
 - Reach all articles of the same category of the post you're reading with a single click
 - Evernote Web Clipper and Evernote Clearly support: your articles are displayed beautifully
 - Responsive support for videos (HTML5, embedded, YouTube and Vimeo)
 - CSS class to support tablets and similar-sized screens
+  - Use ```@include smallscreen``` in your Sass code
 - Sass variables overhaul: easily apply your favourite colors!
-  - embedded bootstrap color palette
+- Bootstrap color palette ready to use
-- variables to easily change fonts site-wide
+- Variables to easily change fonts site-wide
-- New fonts!
+- Great fonts!
   - Go the Google way with Roboto for sans-serif
   - Posts are written in beautiful Merriweather for better reading
 - Improved font handling: ttf and woff2 fonts are embedded so your site displays the same on a wide range of devices